sondamsau02/CoderS/README.md

 Hey there!
 I'm Ngoc Son.
-👨🏻‍💻 About Me
+👨🏻‍💻 About Me!

-🔭   I’m currently working as software engineer (intern 🤭) At Fpt Telecom!
+🔭   I’m currently working as software engineer (intern 🤭) At Fpt Telecom.

 🤔   Exploring new technologies and developing software solutions and quick hacks.